Tranphong1011/ntgs-geochem-anomaly-targeting/README.md

   - clustered anomaly cells: **75**

 Interpretation:
-- Many targets persist even after removing AG → your targeting is **not purely driven by one element**.
+- Many targets persist even after removing AG → targeting is **not purely driven by one element**.

 ---